gsarti/website-content/content/post/iclr2020-transformers/index.md

 ![](assets/extra_hop.png)

-While Transformers were optimized to operate on single sequences or pairs of sequences, they can hardly generalize to settings where evidence is scattered in multiple pieces of text, as for the challenging task of **multi-hop question answering**.
+While Transformers were optimized to operate on single sequences or pairs of sequences, they can hardly generalize to settings where evidence is scattered in multiple pieces of text, as in the challenging task of **multi-hop question answering**.

 **Transformer-XH** introduces a new variant of attention, **eXtra Hop Attention**, that can be applied to a graph of text sequences connected by edges (e.g. hyperlinks).
 This new attention mechanism uses the special `[CLS]` token at the beginning of each sequence as an **attention hub** that attends to all other connected sequences in the graph.
 The resulting representation is then combined to the one obtained by standard self-attention through a linear projection.
 The resulting model shows significant improvements for tasks requiring reasoning over graphs, at the cost of the extra computations introduced by the new attention mechanism.